 - Materials and subject payments

-- Hourly wages for students assisting with the project who have Work-Study positions in the Department of Psychology or Meltzer Center
+- Hourly wages for students assisting with the project who have Work-Study positions in the Department of Psychological and Brain Sciences or Meltzer Center

 - Scientific or professional conferences, poster sessions or trainings directly relevant to project